HealthSamurai/igpop-example/README.md

 To get example project running locally in a dev mode:
 * clone this repo
-* use `npm install` to install all required dependencies
-* jump to directory with jar file `cd node_modules/igpop/bin/`
-* create npm link via `npm link`
-* get back to project's home directory
+* use `curl -L -o igpop https://github.com/HealthSamurai/igpop/releases/latest/download/igpop` to download latest igpop version
+* make script executable with `chmod -x igpop`
-* use `igpop dev` to start the local server (default port is 8899)
+* use `igpop dev igpop.core` to start the local server (default port is 8899)

+_**Note:**_ you can also set your own port value with `-p {PORT_NAME}` parameter.

-In order to generate statc pages for presented profiles, valuesets and docs use `igpop build`.
+In order to generate static pages for presented profiles, valuesets and docs use `igpop build {BASEURL_VALUE} igpop.core`.
 These pages will be stored in a *build* directory.

 ## Development

 Put your profiles in *yaml* format, your markdown files with documentation and valuesets with 'vs.' prefix in *yaml* or *csv* format into *src* directory.

-Use `igpop dev` to see results or `igpop build` to generate static pages.
+Use `igpop dev igpop.core` to see results or `igpop build igpop.core` to generate static pages.

 Read more about profiles [here](https://github.com/HealthSamurai/igpop#profiles)